Heuclin/GroupFusedHorseshoe/README.md

 * `var_sel`: boolean indicating if selection of variable is needed (fused) or not (fusion), default choice is TRUE

-It return a list of the MCMC samples of each parameter.
+It return a list of the MCMC samples for each parameter.